 Millennials and the frenzy around social media are alone enough to force banks to rethink strategies.
-Invite the PSD2 directive to the party and you’ll get the message: 2018 will bring serious change to the financial sector.

 But along with threats come opportunities.
 On one condition - you need to be bold in your use of data and have to act fast.

 At Netguru we are excited to challenge the status quo and be a part of the digital transformation.
 We also love to keep our ear close to the ground.
 So we talked with the man who sits in the centre of the “banking apocalypse”.
 Meet Georg Ludviksson, CEO and co-founder of fintech startup Meniga, one of the largest white-label digital banking software providers in the world.

 Meniga was born in Iceland, a European country strongly hit by the financial crisis.
 The Lehman Brothers collapse strained the whole banking sector.
 In Iceland, it led to the default of all three major commercial banks and plunged the small country into a deep recession.

 However, the biggest shock was not caused by the recession itself but, as The Guardian put it - “by the recklessness of a small group of bankers and businessmen – several of whom are now in jail – who used offshore companies to conceal their dealings in high-risk financial products.”

 There is a saying that a recession is a good time to start a business.
 Ludviksson was just coming back from the United States to Europe.
 Back then, he observed a rise of new players, like Mint.com, in the finance sector.
 So Meniga started selling software that helps people manage their personal money.

 Skip to the year 2018 and the company’s main focus is working with banks on their data and improving engagement in digital banking.
 As Ludviksson puts it, "a meaningful engagement".
 If it sounds ambiguous, a quick explainer.